-Having been a biographer with Beyond Words since 2016, Richard joined the Board at the end of 2020.
-Before retirement, Richard worked in the review, planning and improvement of community organisations both as a consultant and manager in QICSA.
+A biographer with Beyond Words since 2016, Richard joined the Board at the end of 2020.
+Before retirement, Richard worked in the review, planning and improvement of community organisations both as a consultant and manager in Quality Improvement Community Services Accreditation (QICSA).
 He also worked in training, university teaching, and for many years with local governments designing and managing youth policy and services.

 Brigid Ryan – Secretary and Public Officer

-Brigid is currently working as a lawyer for the City of Melbourne and is on the boards of two City of Melbourne companies.
+Brigid worked as a lawyer for the City of Melbourne until 2022 and was on the boards of two city of Melbourne companies.
 She has been involved in community volunteer work in many areas over the years including the Refugee Legal Service, migrant English tuition, Flemington Legal Service, legal advice work and board responsibilities as well as school and kindergarten boards.
-Brigid joined Beyond Words in 2018 and has loved the biography work.
+Brigid joined Beyond Words in 2018 and loves writing biographies.

-She sees opportunities for expansion of this valuable work through Beyond Words for those in Aged Care who want to tell their stories and for volunteers who are interested in helping this happen.
+She sees opportunities for expansion of this valuable work through Beyond Words for those in aged care who wish to tell their stories and for volunteers who are interested in making this happen.

-With qualifications in public policy, experience as a biographer and current work expertise in strategic planning, Toby is committed to supporting and celebrating the volunteers and growing the reach of the exemplary biography program.
+Toby has qualifications in public policy, experience as a biographer and current work expertise in strategic planning.
+He is committed to supporting and celebrating the volunteers and growing the reach of the exemplary biography program.
 Toby credits the high standing reputation of Beyond Words to its organisational leadership and processes and seeks to build on these strengths through innovation, strategic partnerships and sound decision making.

-Austin is new to Beyond Words, however has a keen interest in Aged Care, Community Heath, Community Development and Philanthropy.
-Austin has held various positions in these fields in Melbourne, Geelong and the Bellarine Peninsula.
+Austin joined Beyond Words in 2022.
+He has a keen interest in aged care, community health, community development and philanthropy.
+He has held various senior positions in these fields in Melbourne, Geelong and the Bellarine Peninsula.